prof-rossetti/georgetown-opim-557-201810/projects/simple-system.md

   + At least one which allows the user to input free response text (e.g. Text Box, Input Box).
   + At least one which forces the user to choose between two or more pre-selected options (e.g. Combo Box, Check Box, Toggle Button, etc.).
-  + A Command Button with a caption like "Submit", that when clicked triggers the information storage and display processes.
+  + A Command Button with a caption like "Submit".

 Example Interface (incomplete):

 ![](/img/notes/ms-excel/user-forms/userform-design-mode.png)

+When the button is pressed, the program should trigger the information storage and display processes in turn.

 ### Information Output Requirements